 Mark B. Feldman

-Of Counsel at Garvey, Schubert, and Barer, Adjunct Professor of Law
+Of Counsel, Garvey, Schubert, and Barer, Adjunct Professor of Law

 Mark B. Feldman provides legal advice, expert testimony and arbitration services to firm clients and other attorneys on a wide variety of matters involving international investment and international law.
 Areas of concentration include international arbitration, expropriation and political risk, federal act of state doctrine, foreign sovereign immunity (FSIA), foreign corrupt practices (FCPA), restitution of cultural property and constitutional issues relating to U.S. foreign policy.